clc3-CloudComputing/jku-ws20/3 Kubernetes/exercise 3.1/README.md

 1. Click on *Create Cluster*

-1. Create a cluster with the *default* settings except for the *Number of nodes* where you only need 1.
+1. Create a cluster with the *default* settings except for the *Number of nodes* where you only need 1 and as *Machine type* select *n1-standard-4 (4 vCPU, 15 GB memory)*.

     ![K8s Cluster in GKE](./assets/create_gke_cluster.png)